aridoza/foundational-java/oop-java-lesson/04.subclasses-lesson/README.md

 }
 ```

-We create a subclass by using the _extends_ keyword, as follows:
+We create a subclass of `Lion` by using the _extends_ keyword, as follows:

 ````java
 class Lion extends Cat {